 I ask if he or she has any questions.
 I answer patiently until the person has no more.
 I ask if he or she is the decision-maker.
 If the customer says he or she has to consult with someone else, I tell them I will be available to answer any questions that the person may have.
 If the person is the decision-maker, I ask if he or she is ready to order.

-Kiah Treece, Legal Staff Writer, Fit Small Business
+Kiah Treece, Central Editorial Manager, Fit Small Business

-One way to close deals is to use a tool like Insightly, which is a terrific way to manage projects once you and your client agree to a fee and deliverables.
-Using Insightly allows you to manage workflow, track deadlines and link related projects so you can manage your total client relationship.
+One way to close deals is to use a CRM tool like Insightly, which is a terrific way to manage projects once you and your client agree to a fee and deliverables.
+Using Insightly allows you to manage workflow, track deadlines, and link related projects so that you can manage your total client relationship.

 11. Use the Customer’s Exact Words